 - Learn to manage cravings and triggers and become mindful of stress

-- Build a therapeutic relationship with a professional who can provide accountability, close monitoring of your health, and personal feedback
+- Build a therapeutic relationship with a professional who can provide accountability, close monitoring of your health conditions, and personal feedback.

 Concerning drug and alcohol addiction treatment, one of your best resources is your family.
 Family members can give you the emotional and physical support you need to succeed during this difficult time and help keep you responsible.

 Therefore, family involvement is essential in nearly any addiction recovery program.